 It will also be a bad idea for the investor to buy private company debt.
 Private company debt is also not worth investing in.
 Their returns are at all-time historical lows.
 Even the high-risk bond returns have never been lower.

-It looks like there will be a time where investors won’t be able to find a place that offers decent returns to put their money.
+It looks like there will be a time when investors won’t find a place that offers decent returns to put their money.

 The Fed Will Take Swift Action

 When investors are about to face a financial crisis, the same goes for the Fed and the White House.
 The Fed’s duty will be to move carefully because nobody wants the markets to panic.
 If the markets should panic then, billions of dollars could be lost overnight.